serhatYilmazz/learnReact/README.md

 ## 3 - Base Features & Syntax

 ### 3.1 - Component Basics
 It can be written.
-But it is not an react component.
+But it is not a react component.
 ```typescript jsx
 ReactDOM.render(<h1> Test </h1>, document.getElementById('root'));
 ```